North Central Health District

 • Local Health Departments, CORE, Drug Stores

-• Vaccine clinic
+• Mobile Vaccine clinics

 Findings show that one of the primary reasons people get vaccinated is to protect themselves and to protect their loved ones.
-Our target is racial and ethnic groups experiencing disparities in immunization to include uninsured and under insured adults.
+SHINE will work to increase access to vaccines and vaccine education to all adults including uninsured and under insured adults.

 The SHINE Program will work closely with the local health department, other community partners, and existing coalitions.
-The focus during the first 6-12 months of the program will be on building relationships with community partners, learning about existing initiatives and community resources, and assessing needs related to the strategies listed above.

 Learn More: